Skip to main content

-In a nutshell: The Rodz API lets you programmatically access real-time intent data for B2B prospecting.
-In this guide, you will create your account, grab your API key, authenticate using a Bearer token, and make your first request to list available signal types.
-By the end, you will have a working setup ready to integrate intent signals into your sales workflow.
+In a nutshell: The Rodz API gives you programmatic access to real-time intent data for B2B prospecting.
+This guide covers account creation, API key retrieval, Bearer token authentication, and a first request to list available signal types.
+By the end you’ll have a working setup ready to route intent signals into your sales workflow.

 What Is the Rodz API?
 An Intent Data API for B2B Prospecting

-The Rodz API is a RESTful interface that gives you programmatic access to intent data, the real-time events that indicate when a company is likely to need your product or service.
-Intent signals include funding rounds, leadership changes, office relocations, hiring surges, technology adoptions, and dozens of other detectable events that reveal purchase intent.
+The Rodz API is a RESTful interface that exposes intent data: the real-time context that tells you when a company is likely to need what you sell.
+An intent signal is the context a person or a company is in.
+That context conditions the problems the target is facing, and therefore the solutions they’re open to.
+Funding rounds, leadership changes, office relocations, hiring surges, technology adoptions and dozens of other detectable events all produce structured signals you can act on.

-Instead of relying on static firmographic filters like industry or company size, the Rodz API enables you to build integrations that react to what is actually happening at your target accounts right now.
-When a company raises a Series B, hires its first VP of Sales, or opens an office in a new market, that event flows through the API as a structured intent signal you can route into your CRM, sequencing tool, or custom application.
+Static firmographic filters, industry codes and headcount ranges, tell you what a company is.
+Intent signals tell you what it’s going through right now.
+When a company raises a Series B, hires its first VP of Sales, or opens an office in a new market, that event flows through the API as a structured payload you can route into your CRM, sequencing tool, or custom application.
+The canonical use-case framing Rodz uses is: “I want to contact a company WHEN [signal].”
+The API is the mechanism that makes that conditional targeting programmable.

 The API follows standard REST conventions.
-It accepts and returns JSON, uses Bearer token authentication, and provides predictable HTTP status codes.
-If you have worked with any modern SaaS API, you will feel right at home.
+It accepts and returns JSON, uses Bearer token authentication, and returns predictable HTTP status codes.
+If you’ve worked with any modern SaaS API, the patterns here will feel familiar.

 This guide covers everything you need to go from zero to your first successful API call.
 For the full endpoint reference, including rate limits and error codes, see the Rodz API Reference.